-To measure or estimation the consumptive use there are two main methods:
+To measure or estimation the consumptive use there are three main methods:

 In this method field observations are made and physical model is used for this purpose.
 This includes,